RuslanKharkevych/TierListMaker/docs/app/app/me.khruslan.tierlistmaker.injection/-tier-list-module/index.md

 abstract class [TierListModule](index.md)

-Hilt module that contains bindings related to tier lists.
+Hilt module for tier list bindings.

-This class must be used only by Hilt codegen.
+A container for non-reusable tier list dependencies, which lifecycle matches the lifecycle of a view model.

 ## Constructors